 Grants are a type of financial aid that the recipient doesn’t have to pay back.
-If you receive a federal, state, or institutional grant, it’s free money to help cover your college expenses.
+If you receive a federal, state, or institutional funding, it’s free money to help cover your college expenses.
 There are also Pell Grants for military members available despite other financial aid options.

 File the Free Application for Federal Student Aid (FAFSA®) each year to see how much assistance you can receive from Federal Supplemental Educational Opportunity Grants, Teacher Education Assistance for College and Higher Education Grants, Iraq and Afghanistan Service Grants, and Pell Grants.